Renda S. Wiener MD, MPH

 Biography

 I am a pulmonary and critical care physician, health services researcher, and implementation scientist.
-My research focuses on implementation of lung cancer screening, with a goal of improving patient-centeredness, quality, and access.
+Much of my research focuses on implementation of lung cancer screening, with a goal of improving patient-centeredness, quality, and access.
 I also seek to improve patient-centeredness of care more generally by promoting high-quality communication and shared decision-making between patients and clinicians, and to de-implement low-value, potentially harmful practices.
-I have received grant funding from the NIH, VA HSR&D, VA QUERI, Department of Defense, PCORI, and several foundations to study these issues, and have co-chaired or participated in several clinical practice guidelines and policy statements to improve the quality, value, and patient-centeredness of lung cancer screening and pulmonary nodule evaluation.
+I have received grant funding from the NIH, VA HSR, VA QUERI, Department of Defense, PCORI, and several foundations to study these issues, and have co-chaired or participated in several clinical practice guidelines and policy statements from professional societies and the Veterans Health Administration to improve the quality, value, and patient-centeredness of lung cancer screening and pulmonary nodule evaluation.

 Other Positions